 - Payments: It’s also a good idea to check what payment methods your chosen forex broker supports.
 The easiest way to get money into the platform is via a debit/credit card or e-wallet, as the payment will be processed instantly.
 Most platforms also support UK bank transfers, albeit, this usually takes a few days to process.

 There are many other factors that you need to consider before choosing an online forex broker.
-Nevertheless, taking into account just how time-consuming it can be to pick a platform that meets your needs, below you will find a selection of the best UK forex brokers of 2020.
-Both platforms are FCA-regulated, allow you to trade dozens of pairs, and charge no commissions.
+Nevertheless, taking into account just how time-consuming it can be to pick a platform that meets your needs, below you will find the best UK forex brokers of 2020. eToro is FCA-regulated, allows you to trade dozens of pairs, and charges no commissions.

 1. eToro – Best All-Round UK Forex Broker